Phoebe Licence

-Phoebe Victoria Licence (born 20 August 1999) is a women's footballer who plays as a midfielder for the Bahrain women's national football team and the American college soccer team Flagler Saints.
+Phoebe Victoria Licence (born 20 August 1999) is a professional footballer who plays as a midfielder for the American college soccer team Flagler Saints.
 She also played for Exeter City in England.
+Born in Bahrain to English parents, she represents the Bahrain national football team.

 Personal life

 Licence was born in Manama, Bahrain to English parents Simon and Jane Licence.
-She has a two older brothers, Seb and her twin brother William Licence.
-To whom she credits her inspiration and passion for football.
+She has two older brothers, Seb and her twin brother William Licence, whom she credits for her passion for football.
 She graduated from King's College, Taunton.

 Club career

 Licence has played for Exeter City women's football club in the FA Women's National League South West Division One.

 International career

 Licence made her senior debut for Bahrain on 22 May 2013 in the 2014 AFC Women's Asian Cup qualification match against Vietnam.
 She participated in the 2019 WAFF Women's Championship held at Bahrain where she scored a goal in the group stage win against Lebanon.